Time dependent Markovian master equation beyond the adiabatic limit: Derivation of the reduced system's dynamics. General theory

-with $\phi_n^B(t)=\langle n(t)|\frac{d}{dt}|n(t)\rangle$.
-In the standard formulation of the adiabatic theorem (\cite{Sakurai}), the operator in Eq.\eqref{ad_op_gen} requires the so called adiabatic condition, namely
+with $\phi_n^B(t)=\langle n_t|\frac{d}{dt}|n_t\rangle$.
+In the standard formulation of the adiabatic theorem (\cite{Sakurai}), the operator in Eq.\eqref{ad_op_gen} approximates the time-evolution operator if the so called adiabatic condition, namely

-for a time evolution between $[0,t^*]$.
+is satisfied, within the interval of interest $[0,t^*]$.
 Given that $g\ll 1$, the inequality \eqref{driving_cond} clearly extends way beyond the constraint imposed by adiabaticity, allowing us to explore regimes of strong driving.
-Note that the condition in Eq.\eqref{adiabatic_cond} also expresses the basic assumption underpinning the derivation of the adiabatic master equation \cite{Zanardi}.
-In light of this consideration, despite the use of the adiabatic time-evolution operator as a consequence of lemma \eqref{lemma_2}, we underline that Eq.\eqref{time-dep-Markov} is a good candidate to describe driven systems outside the adiabatic regime.
+Notice that the condition in Eq.\eqref{adiabatic_cond} also expresses the basic assumption underpinning the derivation of the adiabatic master equation \cite{Zanardi}.
+In light of this consideration, despite the use of the adiabatic time-evolution operator as a consequence of Lemma \ref{lemma_2}, we underline that Eq.\eqref{time-dep-Markov} is a good candidate to describe driven systems outside the adiabatic regime.
 Naturally, our master equation reproduces by construction the adiabatic master equation, an aspect that will be analysed more in detail in the next section.

 \end{enumerate}